Adventure in The Mighty 5®

 Challenge your way-finding skills in this twisting labyrinth of brilliant red rock fissures and spines so intricate it would be impossible to find your way out without a guide.

 This remote trail in The Needles District offers spectacular views of Canyonlands and Druid Arch.
 Explore a sandy canyon bottom and test your mettle scrambling up slickrock sections and climbing a fixed ladder.
 Carry plenty of water and a jacket if the evenings get cool and watch the forecast for those afternoon thundershowers.

 Discover one of the true hidden gems of the U.S. National Park System.
 This highly scenic hiking route offers stunning views of the Capitol Reef's trademark Waterpocket Fold, arches and petrified sand dunes.
 Options make the total loop between 9-15 miles, making an overnight stay preferred.
 Reservations required.
 Come harvest season, bag some seasonal fruit in the park's historic orchards then get ready for a stunning hike.

 The jaw-dropping vistas and soft single track make this loop ideal for runners to hit the trail.
 Over the course of 8.25 miles you'll fly past neon hoodoos and spires, then through fragrant forests of Juniper, and Ponderosa Pine.

 Canyoneer the Subway

 If you're not afraid to get wet, one of the most spectacular landscapes imaginable awaits you deep into the carved redrock canyons of the northern reaches of Zion.
 This point-to-point hike makes for a long day descending a river canyon, with clear, green water, hanging ferns and some fairly strenuous scrambling.
-If the spring temps are still chilly, a wetsuit or dry suit will keep you more comfortable.
 Permits required and rappelling skills suggested.